15 Best Places to Live in South Dakota

 Brandon

-This small but perfectly formed suburb is considered to be the best place to raise a family in South Dakota.
-With the second best public schools in the state, great access to outdoor activities and commuting opportunities for parents, the appeal to Brandon keeps on coming.
+This small but perfectly formed suburb is considered the best place to raise a family in South Dakota.
+With the second-best public schools in the state, excellent access to outdoor activities, and commuting opportunities for parents, the appeal to Brandon keeps on coming.

-73% of residents live in owned homes which goes a long way in understanding the happiness of residents.
-Local people really do wish to lay their roots here and stick it out for the long haul.
-With median home values at $177,300, living in Brandon is something to think about.
+The majority of residents live in owned homes which goes a long way in understanding the happiness of residents.
+Local people wish to lay their roots here and stick it out for the long haul.
+With median home values below the national average, living in Brandon is something to think about.

 5. Madison